“TABOO TOPIC 1 - The Taboo Topics about creating for Self Publish clients. - Pt 1”

 "It´s my money, I´m paying for it, I have the right of demanding the illustrator executes exactly what I have inside my vision!
 It´s my book, not his! "

 And here lies one of the biggest differences between working professionally for a traditional publisher and trying to work on the same professional level to a TYPE 2 self-publishing client.
-The type of situation a professional artist faces as I´ve described above does not exist when we work with an art director from a company for example.
+The type of situation a professional artist faces as I´ve described above does not exist when we work with an art director from an established company.

 And dealing with this is something that no artist can learn in any art school and only comes with experience.